Vesterheim will begin a phased reopening of its programs in July and its buildings in August.

 Through the remainder of 2020, Vesterheim Folk Art School will shift the focus of programs from on-site classes to online offerings.
 “Stay connected with the community and find ways to grow in your folk-art skills through video collection tours, online classes, conversations, and sharing,” Lea Lovelace, Vesterheim Director of Folk Art Education, said.

-The schedule for upcoming online programs will start in July and registration will be available soon at vesterheim.org.
+The schedule for upcoming online programs will start in July and registration is available here.
 Vesterheim’s onsite classes for the remainder of 2020 have been cancelled with the plan to offer a new schedule of in-person classes starting in 2021.